Relay vs. Contactor: HVAC and BAS Selection Guide

 Key Differences: Load Capacity, Coil, and Application

-When to Use a Relay in HVAC and BAS
+When to Use a Relay in HVAC and BAS?

 A relay is the right choice when you need to interface a low-voltage control signal with a load that requires switching.
 In HVAC and BAS work, that covers a very wide range of applications.